Wilson Tiago

-Wilson Tiago Matías (born September 14, 1983 in Limeira) is a Brazilian professional footballer who plays as a defensive midfielder.
+Wilson Tiago Matías (born September 14, 1983) is a Brazilian former professional footballer who played as a defensive midfielder.
 He is a Mexican naturalized citizen.

 Career

 Before coming to Monarcas Morelia he played for Ituano Futebol Clube.
 He made his debut with Monarcas Morelia against Cruz Azul, which ended in a 2–1 victory for Cruz Azul.
 After a difficult debut with a red card, he started to earn his spot in the squad.
 Wilson Matías had the second most appearances of any club member at the time, just behind goalkeeper Moisés Muñoz.
 After five years in Mexico for Monarcas Morelia he signed on December 30, 2009 a contract with Internacional.
 He is a naturalized citizen of Mexico.